atimpone/aws-foundation-journey/0-common/1-tenets.md

 The following tenets or principles help the team make decisions about this collection of guides.

-# 1. Customer self-service and scale.
+# 1. Customer self-service.

-Although it's helpful for many customers to have AWS experienced people working with them in this early stage of adoption, position the detailed guidance so that interested customers can follow it on their own.
+Although it's often helpful for customers to have AWS experienced people working with them in this early stage of adoption, our goal is to enable customers to be able to follow these guides on their own.

 # 2. Work in the open.